biocore/empress/CONTRIBUTING.md

 If you don't have `npm` installed, you will need to install that first.

-**Note**: if you can't install puppeteer, the test suite can be run using a web browser by opening the page in `tests/index.html`.
+**Note**: if you can't install puppeteer, the (JavaScript) test suite can be run using a web browser by opening the page in `tests/index.html`.

 ## Running tests